CallumCarmicheal/dotfiles/README.md

 This script will run and setup any symbolic links to the dot files.

+This setup script is still yet to be written, in most cases it might become an interactive C++ project or maybe a simple PHP script.
+The type of script is yet to be decided.
+This line will be updated with docs for the script when ever it is created.

 ## Systems

 | System Name | Description |